RoboCup-SSL/grSim/INSTALL.md

     $ brew update
     $ brew doctor

-Next we need to install VarTypes manually, which itself has a number of dependencies:
+Next we need to install VarTypes manually :

 > Note : the vartypes need some edits to be compatible with mac-osx so it's recommanded to use  :
 > <https://github.com/lordhippo/vartypes.git> (branch -> osx-fix)